 Pollution liability covers pollution, property damage, and injuries that result from the emission of unwanted byproducts from your farm.

 Certain farm businesses like Livestock farming or Concentrated Animal Feeding Operations (CAFO) have unwanted byproducts or pollutants from their operations.
-Manure is the most common and abundant of unwanted byproducts from these farms.
+Manure is the most common and abundant unwanted byproducts from these farms.
 It is known to emit pollutants and organic compounds into both air and water.
 These include methane, hydrogen sulfide, nitrous oxide, and ammonia, which are all harmful to the environment in their own ways.

 Greenhouse gases such as Nitrous oxide and Methane are known to contribute to climate change; ammonia contributes highly to increasing soil and water acidity.